Mark Henn: Accolades

 Throughout his career, Henn has been nominated for an Annie Award four times: three times for Character Animation for The Lion King, Mulan, and Winnie the Pooh, and once for Short Animated Film Direction for John Henry.

 In 2013, Henn was the recipient of the Winsor McCay Award for lifetime achievement in animation.

 On August 11, 2024, Henn was honored by the Walt Disney Company as a Disney Legend at the Honda Center in Anaheim, California at the conclusion of that year's D23: The Ultimate Disney Fan Event.
 The actresses who played the five Disney Princesses for whom he had served as the supervising animator―Jodi Benson, Paige O'Hara, Anika Noni Rose, Linda Larkin, and Ming-Na Wen―appeared together on stage to express their gratitude to Henn for creating such memorable animated characters.

 Personal life

-In 1981, Henn married Deborah Lou Hall and has two children.
+In 1981, Henn married Deborah Lou Hall, with whom he has two children.
 In 1998, he started a hobby in sculpting to celebrate American history.
 He is a Christian.